Top 10 VS Code Extensions to Supercharge Flutter Development in 2026 | Syncfusion Blogs

 Displaying Errors in Markdown Files Using Markdownlint Extension

-#10 JSON to Dart Model
+#10 JSON to Dart Model: Convert JSON like a pro

 When working with n number of JSON files, creating Dart models for all of them is time-consuming.
 JSON to Dart Model creates a Dart class for the given JSON string.
 It’s possible to make JSON values required or default by adding r@ or d@ to your JSON key, and JSON to Dart Model will produce Dart models for you.